 In the culture of Renaissance Europe, the nude underwent yet another transformation.
 Inspired by Antiquity and the school of thought associated with humanism, the depictions became naturalistic, while the appreciation of the human body was renewed.
 Certainly, the most iconic male nude from this period is Michelangelo’s David.
-Realistic bodily structure continued to be valued all through the 18th century.
+The realistic bodily structure continued to be valued all through the 18th century.

 The 19th-century provided one final opportunity for the classical tradition of the male nude.
 These masculine and naturalistic renderings include Rodin‘s sculpture The Age of Bronze, The Thinker and The Kiss, as well as George Minne’s Adolescent I and Theodore Gericault‘s painting Male Nude.
 At the turn of the century, artistic depiction of all-male recreational and social activities became popular, especially bathing scenes, with the artist serving as a voyeur of sorts.
-At the same time, sexually-charged gaze into an intimate all-male enclave began to emerge.
+At the same time, the sexually-charged gaze into an intimate all-male enclave began to emerge.

 The Male Nude and Modernity

 The advent of 20-the century avant-garde movements like Cubism, Expressionism and Surrealism brought a different perspective of the body.
 As the naked body was represented either fragmented into pieces, as tormented, adorned in rainbow colors, or with body parts replaced with objects, it became practically impossible to pinpoint a specific style of nude.
-However, these depictions were unified by the notion that the body’s boundaries and composition could be mixed up.
+However, these images were unified by the notion that the body’s boundaries and composition could be mixed up.

-The artist Egon Schiele developed a distinct graphic style which embraced figural distortion and bold defiance of conventional norms of beauty.
+The artist Egon Schiele developed a distinct graphic style of painting which embraced figural distortion and bold defiance of conventional norms of beauty.
 Erotically charged and scandalous in its time, his nudes laid bare his subjects’ raw emotional state and physical tensions.
 It was recently discovered that the majority of his works which were regarded as self-portraits were in fact portraits.
 As homosexuality was probably illegal in early 20th-century Vienna, it was safer for his biographers to consider the works self-portraits than to admit that the artist was actually depicting gay men.

-During the 1950s, Andy Warhol created a series of drawings of male nudes which fused multiple influences – from the clean, simple lines of Henri Matisse and the creative figurative perspectives of Pablo Picasso to the eroticism of Jean Cocteau, who quite crudely presented eroticism and seduction.
+During the 1950s, the artist Andy Warhol created a series of drawings of male nudes which fused multiple influences – from the clean, simple lines of Henri Matisse and the creative figurative perspectives of Pablo Picasso to the eroticism of Jean Cocteau, who quite crudely presented eroticism and seduction.

 An acknowledged desire for the male body and the liberalization of social conventions gave rise to some daring works from the mid 20th century onwards.
 A grand master of homoerotic art, Tom of Finland combined his love of machismo with his natural artistic talent to create a groundbreaking body of work that celebrates the idealized male form and male sexuality.
 His images of masculine gay men helped smash stereotypes and produce new diversity, not creating new role models for gay men, but also changing the attitude towards liberated sexual expression.
 David Hockney, who led his life as an openly gay man, has provided us with imagery through which we can begin to understand the white gay male experience in 1970s Los Angeles.
 One of his many male nudes, Man in Shower in Beverly Hills from 1964 includes some of the artist’s favorite themes: moving water, the curtain, domestic scenes and homoerotic imagery.